Did you know that one key ingredient of self-respect is what you put in your body, what you eat?

-He shows in depth research and how nutrition coupled with his 3 areas of concern, can be controlled to fix weight and weight related health issues.
-His understanding and breakdown of nutrition and the body is perfectly simple, and a scientific solution.
+He shows in-depth research and how nutrition coupled with his 3 areas of concern, can be controlled to fix weight and weight-related health issues.
+His understanding and breakdown of nutrition and the body are perfectly simple, and a scientific solution.

 Justin and Erica Sonnenburg (Stanford University’s finest) show us an in depth look of the study of the relationship between the micro organisms in our bodies and the physiological role they play in manipulating our health.

 They present a well thought out and scientifically based thesis of nutrition, and why changes to diet, antibiotic over-use, and many other modern food related imprints have caused our gut microbiota to change in negative ways.